-blankI’m really tired of people telling me no one reads anything anymore.
+I’m really tired of people telling me no one reads anything anymore.
 “Copywriting doesn’t matter.”
 “Long copy is dead.”

-A prospect recently said he didn’t want professionally-written web copy because, “no one reads it anyway.”
-He insisted that “People go to a site looking for something very specific.
-They don’t want to read, they just want to find what they’re looking for and move on.”
+He insisted that “people go to a website looking for something very specific.
+They don’t want to read, they just want to find what they’re looking for and move on.

-BNBranding use long copy to be authenticSo instead of a sharp, well-crafted message on his new website, he threw together a series of meaningless, self-serving “blurbs” that he could pick up and and Tweet.
+So instead of a sharp, well-crafted message on his new website, he threw together a series of meaningless, self-serving “blurbs” that he could pick up from Chat GPT and and throw up onto his X feed.

-None were authentic or compelling in any way.
+None of that copy was authentic or compelling in any way.
 None differentiated his company from the competition.
+Not one word would be remembered.
+To be quite frank, they were good-for-nothing soundbites.

 That’s too bad.

-Why spend good money on a new site, and then cut corners on the message development and copywriting?
+Why spend good money on a new site and then cut corners on the message development and copywriting?
 It makes no sense.

 If a user has found your site, and has gone to the trouble of clicking in, they’re obviously looking for something they think you have… Information, products, services or insight of some kind.
-They’re hungry!
-They’re following a crumb of promise, and you darn well better feed them something tasty.

 When people are serious about a purchase, they read plenty.
+Even long copy!

 It’s self-selected relevance… ONLY people who are interested in your product, company, or niche will feast their eyes on your copy.
 There’s absolutely no need to address anyone else.
-And it’s been proven, time and again for more than 100 years, that people will read long copy if it’s relevant to their needs.

-So to that client, I suggested he think of his website as a catering gig… The home page is the appetizer.
+The home page is the appetizer.
 You can’t just tease them with the first course and then leave the party.
 At some point, you gotta give them the meat.

-give'em the sizzle.
-BNBranding.And guess what… When you do give them substantial, well-written copy, your website will perform better from an SEO standpoint.
+And guess what… When you do give them substantial, well-written copy, your website will perform better from an SEO standpoint.
 (Google it!)

 Many companies invest big money on the design and programming of a new site and then insist on using free,“factual content” from inexpensive third party sources.
 Or they have an intern cut and paste “keyword rich” copy into the site.

-But the faulty logic of “free content” leads to a detrimental, self-fulfilling prophecy… A couple months later that business owner will look at his Google analytics and see that users aren’t spending any time on those pages of the site.
+A couple months later that business owner will look at his Google analytics and see that users aren’t spending any time on those pages of the site.
 Inevitably, he’ll say, “told you so.
 Long copy doesn’t work.”

 Of course no one read that free content.
 It has no flavor!